corentinlger/corentinlger/README.md

 Hi, I am Corentin, an engeneering student specialized in artificial intelligence.
 I am particularly interested in cognitive and social sciences (neurosciences, psychology, sociology...) and AI (Machine learning, Evolutionnary Algorithms..) and would love to contribute in projects involving both of these fields !

-I am currently focusing on Reinforcement Learning and its combiniation with other méthodes (Symbolic AI, Meta-Learning...), so don't hesitate to contact me if you have any questions or want to collaborate on projects related.
-Thanks for reading !
+I am currently interested in Reinforcement Learning, and how it can be improved with other methods (Symbolic AI, Meta-Learning...) in certain contexts, so don't hesitate to contact me if you have any questions or want to collaborate on projects related !

 - 📫 How to reach me: [coleger@ensc.fr](coleger@ensc.fr)
 - 📄 Check my website: [https://corentinlger.github.io](https://corentinlger.github.io)